AllenNeuralDynamics/openscope-experimental-launcher/docs/source/matlab_launcher.rst

    such as ``matlab_pass_session_folder``, ``matlab_session_folder_position``,
    ``matlab_enable_resume``, and ``matlab_resume_keyword`` are still accepted
    for backward compatibility but should be omitted from new parameter files.
+   If MATLAB crashes or the SLAP2 UI is closed, the Python launcher now stays alive, logs the failure, and keeps trying to reconnect so you can relaunch MATLAB and re-share the engine without restarting Python.

 Local Smoke Test
 ----------------